How is primer used in the PCR amplification?

 How does PCR work?
 To amplify a segment of DNA using PCR, the sample is first heated so the DNA denatures, or separates into two pieces of single-stranded DNA.
 Next, an enzyme called “Taq polymerase” synthesizes – builds – two new strands of DNA, using the original strands as templates.

-READ ALSO: What is user-Item matrix?
+READ ALSO: What genre is a promised land?

 What is PCR amplification of DNA?